pluralsight/guides/in-review/interesting-apis/3-reasons-why-webrtc-will-rock-your-socks/article.md

 </body>
 ```

-And, let's say this is your JS file.
+And, let's say this is your JS file:

 /js/main.js
 ```